Religion in Singapore: Buddhism

-A large plurality of Singaporeans declare themselves as Buddhists, with 31.1% of the Singaporean population being Buddhists in 2020 census.
+A plurality of Singaporeans declared themselves as Buddhists, with 31.1% of the Singaporean population being Buddhists in the 2020 census.

 Most missionaries hail from China, Tibet, Taiwan, Thailand, Myanmar, Sri Lanka and Japan.
 There are Buddhist monasteries and centres from the three major traditions of Buddhism in Singapore: Theravada, Mahayana and Vajrayana.
-Most Buddhists in Singapore are Chinese and many of them adhered to Mahayana tradition.

-Whilst a majority of Buddhists in Singapore are traditionally ethnic Chinese, there is a significant number of Buddhists in Singapore that come from other ethnic groups such as the Thai, Sinhalese and Burmese.
-Due to the presence of these Buddhists from these ethnic groups, there are Buddhist centres and temples that serves these communities, such as Wat Ananda Metyarama Thai Buddhist Temple, Sri Lankaramaya Buddhist Temple and Burmese Buddhist Temple.
+Most Buddhists in Singapore are Chinese and many of them adhere to Mahayana tradition.
+Whilst a majority of Buddhists in Singapore are traditionally ethnic Chinese, there are also Buddhists in Singapore that come from other ethnic groups such as the Thai, Sinhalese and Burmese.
+Due to the presence of Buddhists from these ethnic groups, there are Buddhist centres and temples that serve these communities, such as Wat Ananda Metyarama Thai Buddhist Temple, Sri Lankaramaya Buddhist Temple and Burmese Buddhist Temple.
+Buddhism of every tradition is generally represented in Singapore, including Tibetan Buddhism, Thai Buddhism and Chinese Mahayana Buddhism.